cltl/wsd-dynamic-sense-vector/diary-minh.md

 any evidence of that leading to incorrect result.
 I wasted a day and now I wonder if I created a new bug.
 Really, I shouldn't have gone down this road.

+Submitted the job on Cartesius.
+It's pending...

+and this is the reason:

+> "This e-mail is to inform you that due to a vulnerability in the system software, the Cartesius system has been brought to an unscheduled maintenance mode.
+The batch system is being drained which means that your jobs, although they can still be committed to the queue, will not be executed.
+Please note that jobs that were already dispatched and being executed, have not been canceled.
+>
+> We are currently in contact with our supplier for a solution.
+Our estimate is that the system will be up and running again by Tuesday morning, next week.
+Please find the actual system status on https://userinfo.surfsara.nl/systems/status."

+## Sat 4 Nov

+`prepare-lstm-wsd.job` finished.
+Now try `exp-variation.job`.

 5. [x] Try out scikit implementation
 4. [x] Implement custom kernel ("We found that the graph has about the right density for common senses when ... between 85 to 98.")1. [ ] Input and output for SemCor and OMSTI